 Recently, another crustal model has been proposed by a Chinese team (An et al., 2015).
 This model is based exclusively on seismic observations.
 This will provide us with an independent model for comparison with our result from gravity data.
-In Antarctica, there are very few seismological observations compared to gravity data, for example in areas of East Antarctica such as QML (Queen Maud Land) and AGV (George V land) (see the station distribution in Kanao et al. 2013 figure 1 or in An et al. 2015 figure 4).
-The comparison between AN1 and CRUST1.0 models reveals large differences.
-As seen in Figure 3, from -26 to +19 km, AN1 has higher values, mainly localized in the East Antarctic craton.
+In Antarctica, there are very few seismological observations compared to gravity data, for example in areas of East Antarctica such as QML (Queen Maud Land) and AGV (George V Land; see the station distribution in Kanao et al., 2013, Fig. 1 or in An et al., 2015, Fig. 4).
+The comparison between the AN1 and CRUST1.0 models reveals large differences.
+As seen in Fig. 3, from -26 to +19 km, AN1 has higher values, mainly localized in the East Antarctic craton.
 West Antarctica is much thinner in CRUST1.0 than in the AN1 model.
-The roughness in the AN1 model around the coast line is related to its resolution.
-Including gravimetric observations (land and/or satellite) as constraints of the seismological model allows to improve the spatial resolution.
+The roughness in the AN1 model around the coastline is related to its resolution.
+Including gravimetric observations (land and/or satellite) as constraints of the seismological model allows us to improve the spatial resolution.

-3. Direct problem: terrain gravity effects.
+3 Direct problem: terrain gravity effects

-In order to estimate the gravity anomalies mainly due to crustal thickness variations, we compute, with Parker's method (Parker, 1973), the gravitational terrain effects using BEDMAP ice thickness, and Bedmap2 sea depth and surface topography.
+In order to estimate the gravity anomalies mainly due to crustal thickness variations, we compute, with Parker's method (Parker, 1973), the gravitational terrain effects using BEDMAP ice thickness, and BEDMAP 2 sea depth and surface topography.
 In our case, Parker's approach is the most adequate because of the improved spatial resolution obtained using GOCE observations.
 When the spatial resolution is larger than 300 km, we cannot use a simple Bouguer approach to estimate gravity effects.
-Parker proposed to use Fourier transforms to calculate the gravitational effect of an uneven, non-uniform layer of material.
+Parker proposed using Fourier transforms to calculate the gravitational effect of an uneven, nonuniform layer of material.

-To simplify the computations, the rock equivalent topography is calculated as (Balmino et al., 2012; Hirt, 2014):
+To simplify the computations, the rock equivalent topography is calculated as (Balmino et al., 2012; Hirt, 2014)

-$$H_r = H_b + \frac{\rho_o}{\rho_r} H_o + \frac{\rho_i}{\rho_r} H_i \tag{1}$$

-Where H_r is the rock equivalent topography, H_b the bedrock topography, H_o the ocean depth, H_i the ice thickness, ρ_r the rock density (2.670), ρ_o the sea water density (1.03), and ρ_i the ice density (0.917).
+$$H{\rm r} = H{\rm b} + \frac{\rho{\rm o}}{\rho{\rm r}} H{\rm o} + \frac{\rho{\rm i}}{\rho{\rm r}} H{\rm i},\tag{1}$$ where H_r is the rock equivalent topography, H_b the bedrock topography, H_0 the ocean depth, H_i the ice thickness, ρ_r the rock density (2.670), ρ_0 the sea water density (1.03) and ρ_i the ice density (0.917).

-Using Parker's method MATLAB function developed in a by Simmons (http://geoweb.princeton.edu/people/simons/software.html), we estimate the terrain gravitational effects by considering only one interface of constant density ρ_r with a topography given by eq.
+Using Parker's method in a MATLAB function developed by Simons (http://geoweb.princeton.edu/people/simons/software.html, last access: 25 August 2015), we estimate the terrain gravitational effects by considering only one interface of constant density ρ_r with a topography given by Eq.
 (1).
-The resulting gravitational effect filtered to GOCE spatial resolution on the pole, (i.e., around 77 km) is shown in Figure 4a.
+The resulting gravitational effect filtered to GOCE spatial resolution on the pole (i.e., around 77 km) is shown in Fig. 4a.

 The difference between the free air anomalies derived from GOCE and the terrain effects gives the Bouguer anomaly (Fig. 4b), which is essentially due to crustal thickness variations.
-However, the anomaly also includes the effect of the errors in layer's thickness given by BEDMAP and Bedmap2 models, especially at long spatial wavelengths, so that geophysical signal from the upper mantle may not be revealed by this study.
+However, the anomaly also includes the effect of the errors in layer thickness given by the BEDMAP and BEDMAP 2 models, especially at long spatial wavelengths, so that geophysical signal from the upper mantle may not be revealed by this study.